Large-scale first principles configuration interaction calculations of optical absorption in aluminum clusters: Introduction

-In this paper, we present results of systematic calculations of optical absorption in various low lying isomers of small aluminum clusters using \emph{ab initio} large-scale configuration interaction method.
-The nature of optical excitations involved in absorption have also been presented by analyzing the wave functions of the excited states.
+Conventional mass spectrometry only distinguishes clusters according to the masses.
+Hence, theoretical results can be coupled with the experimental measurements of optical absorption, to distinguish between different isomers of a cluster.
+This is important for clusters of increasing larger sizes for which several possible isomers exist.
+We have recently reported results of such calculation on small boron clusters \cite{smallboron}.
+In this paper, we present results of systematic calculations of linear optical absorption involving transitions among valence states in various low-lying isomers of small aluminum clusters using \emph{ab initio} large-scale multi-reference singles doubles configuration interaction (MRSDCI) method.
+In our group, in the past we have successfully employed the MRSDCI approach to compute the photoabsorption spectra of a number of conjugated polymers,\cite{mrsd_jcp_09,mrsd_prb_02,mrsd_prb_05,mrsd_prb_07} and boron clusters.\cite{smallboron, borozene-sahu} Therefore, it is our intention in this work to test this approach on clusters made up of larger atoms, namely aluminum, and critically analyze its performance.
+Furthermore, the nature of optical excitations involved in absorption has also been investigated by analyzing the wave functions of the excited states.

+Upon comparing calculated optical absorption spectra of Al$_2$ and Al$_3$, we find very good agreement with the available experimental data on important peaks.
+This suggests that the MRSDCI approach is equally effective for Al clusters, as it was, say, for boron clusters.\cite{smallboron, borozene-sahu} For larger clusters, for which no experimental data is available, we compare our results with the time-dependent density functional theory (TDDFT) based calculations of Deshpande \emph{et al.}~\cite{kanhere_prb_optical_al} corresponding to the minimum energy configurations, and find significant differences.

 Remainder of the paper is organized as follows.
 Next section discusses theoretical and computational details of the calculations, followed by section \ref{sec:RESULTS-AND-DISCUSSION}, in which results are presented and discussed.
 Conclusions and future directions are presented in section \ref{sec:CONCLUSIONS-AND-OUTLOOK}.
-Paper ends with an appendix presenting detailed information about wavefunctions of excited states contributing to various photoabsorption peaks.
+A detailed information about the nature of optical excitation, molecular orbitals of clusters, wave functions of excited states contributing to various photoabsorption peaks is presented in the supplementary information\cite{supplementary-material}.

-\section{THEORETICAL AND COMPUTATIONAL DETAILS}
+\section{Theoretical and Computational Details}

+The geometry of various isomers were optimized using the size-consistent coupled-cluster singles-doubles (CCSD) method, as implemented in the \textsc{gaussian 09} package \cite{gaussian09}.
+A basis set of 6-311++G(2d,2p) was used which was included in the \textsc{gaussian 09} package itself.
+This basis set is optimized for the ground state calculations.